noorelbahr/golearn/readme.md

 ### Set Up Project

-Make sure we have a database named `golearn`

 Move the project to your workspace (i.e. `golang/github.com/noorelbahr`).

 Then open terminal and move to the project directory